jump-dev/CSDP.jl/README.md

 That is why this package tries to parse the makefile and compiles it itself on Unix systems (so `gcc` is needed).
 <!-- ~~Furthermore `libblas` and `liblapack` are needed to be installed.~~ -->
-For Windows, a pre-compiled DLL is downloaded (unless you configure the `build.jl` differently).
+For Windows, a pre-compiled DLL is downloaded (unless you have `gcc` installed or configure the `constants.jl` differently).

 <!-- On Windows you need the MinGW `gcc` compiler available in the `PATH`.
     Currently, only the Win32 builds work. -->